Emotional Support For Individuals

 We have some questions that teachers can answer about your son or daughter to find out what the what is when they’re at school.
 You could do the same to measure the what at home.
 They’re things like “Is John able to make friends and be warm, open and friendly?”
 And “Does Erica have explosive outbursts or temper tantrums?”
 And “Neil enjoys finding solutions to problems.”
 They’re scored by how often that thing happens - never, rarely, sometimes, often, or always.
 We save the answers to these questions in Snapshots.

 We use the answers to those questions to suggest things the adult can do to help that child with the how.
 Again, you could do some of these at home if you wanted to.
 We call these Programs.

-At St Hilary we believe we have been given a huge opportunity to support any child that needs it, in order to help them develop into well rounded individuals.
+At St Hilary we believe this offers a huge opportunity to support any child that needs it, in order to help them develop into well rounded individuals.
 Children may need this support for a short period of time or as a longer set of ongoing sessions, and the reasons they may need this can vary hugely as their experiences vary widely.
-We have 3 trained personnel in school to deliver these sessions: Miss Rowe, Mrs Badcock and our SENCo Miss Brant.
+We have 3 trained personnel in school to deliver these sessions: Miss Rowe, Mrs Badcock and our SENDCo Miss Brant.